LearnersGuild/guide/Game_Manual/Boundaries.md

 Moderator will look at these indicators to determine if a learner is consistently breaking agreements with the guild and/or other members:

-- Number and nature of infractions logged by staff (an infraction is a broken agreement that a staff person noticed, and told the learner about)
+- Number and nature of broken agreements logged by staff (a broken agreement that a staff person noticed, and told the learner about)
 - Number of retrospectives missed, project reviews missed...etc.
 - Number of personal days taken v.s. number of weeks left
 - Number of no show, no call
+- Copying code from previous solutions

 ### What will NOT be used to kick off an Investment Re-Evaluation